wp-plugins/library-instruction-recorder/README.txt

 = Why did you make this when there are so many other tools out there? =

 The Library Instruction Recorder is specifically designed to be simple, without a lot of the features often found in larger and more complex resource scheduling tools.
-By reducing unnecessary features, librarians are able to easily record sessions and get statistical reports easily.
+By reducing unnecessary features, librarians are able to quickly record sessions and get statistical reports easily.

 = What about resource scheduling?
 Or .ics files?
 Or attaching instructional materials?
 Or making me a cup of coffee? =